 Abi, my host, is from England and about my age.
 She’s been living here for the past few years working at a hotel as a bartender.
 She takes me around the house and explains what kind of stuff she’d like me to do.
 It’s just general cleaning and a bit of gardening, which I can do at any time I want.
 The most chill.
 The house is newly renovated, I have a king sized bed, and am given a bike I can use to get to the beach or into town.
 Really couldn’t be better.

 The three of us walk down to the grocery store to get makings for dinner.
 I feel kind of weird about not pitching money for groceries.
 The free accommodation is easy, but sorting out food feels a little strange.
 I’ll eat anything so that’s not really a problem but what if I want something she hasn’t bought?
 What if what I want is expensive?
 It’s just something I haven’t had to worry about before, but I’m sure I’ll adapt.

-We make a delicious broccoli flan, mashed sweet potatoes, and a side of green beans and tomatoes.
-We want to open some wine with dinner but the wine bottle opener is broken, so we end up being really responsible adults and smashing the neck of the bottle on the side of a ledge.
+“We” (they; I am an awful cook) make a delicious broccoli flan, mashed sweet potatoes, and a side of green beans and tomatoes.
+We want to have some wine with dinner but the wine bottle opener is broken, so we end up being really responsible adults and smashing the neck of the bottle on the side of a ledge.
 It’s extremely successful.
 No shards of glass get into the wine and we only lose about half a glass in the process (of the first bottle…for the second bottle we lose about half).

 After dinner we walk across the street to this taverna I mentioned before.
 There’s also a 1€ souvlaki stand out front which will be dangerous for me to have so close to my house…